 Casa Loma’s Marvels

-Spectacular architecture and cutting edge technology classified Casa Lomas as one of the wonders of Toronto in the early 20th century.
+Spectacular architecture and cutting-edge technology classified Casa Lomas as one of the wonders of Toronto in the early 20th century.
 The castle demonstrated the benefits of electricity, which was very new in North America at that time, and had an elevator, which is the first of its kind ever built in a private residence in North America.
 The mansion was fitted with central vacuum cleaning systems and had its own telephone exchanges, so many telephones that they handled more daily calls from inside the castle than operators from the entire City of Toronto.
 The furniture in the Oak Room of Casas Loma was designed by a company that supplied the interiors of the Titanic.
-The Castle also had several secret passageways and staircases, the most interesting of them being an 800 foot long tunnel connecting the castle to the horse stable.
-The stables themselves was a breathtaking wonder, with herring bone tiled flooring, carved mahogany wall panels and cast iron panels.
+The Castle also had several secret passageways and staircases, the most interesting of them being an 800-foot-long tunnel connecting the castle to the horse stable.
+The stables themselves were a breathtaking wonder, with herringbone tiled flooring, carved mahogany wall panels, and cast iron panels.
 Casa Loma was equipped with several secret rooms and stairways, the most impressive of them being an 800 ft long tunnel that connected the castle with the horse stables.

 Casa Loma’s Hollywood Tales

 In addition to being used as a location for countless films, Casa Loma‘s ballrooms, hallways, and exterior spaces have also provided the perfect setting for some of Toronto’s finest weddings.
 The Romantic Essence Ballroom offers a unique atmosphere for your big day – whether you choose a classic theme or something more modern.
 Our elegant Oak Room can accommodate up to 250 guests, and our spacious Garden Terrace provides a beautiful outdoor space for your reception.
 We offer a variety of catering options so we can create the perfect menu for your event.